Moving Towards Centers: Re-ranking with Attention and Memory for Re-identification: Experiments

 \subsubsection{Comparisons with State-of-the-art Methods}

-The experimental results for each method are listed in \cref{table:performance}.
 We tested AQE \cite{chum2007total}, $\alpha$QE \cite{radenovic2018fine}, $k$-reciprocal \cite{zhong2017re}, SCA \cite{bai2016sparse}, GNN \cite{zhang2020understanding} and ECN \cite{sarfraz2018pose}.
+The detailed testing parameters for all the competing methods are available in \cref{table:testing_parameter}.
+Based on their default settings, we estimate the optimal values for other datasets not evaluated in their papers.
+For AQE, $\alpha$QE, k-reciprocal, SCA, GNN, and ours, we set parameter controlling the number of first-order nearest neighbors equal to $N/C$ for fair comparison (the same amount of contextual information).
+The $k_2$ is estimated as a much smaller value than $k_1$ as suggested in \cite{zhong2017re} and \cite{zhang2020understanding} to avoid bringing in noisy samples.
+ECN is slightly different because it uses $t$ and $q$ to represent the first and second-order nearest neighbors, respectively.
+As recommended in \cite{sarfraz2018pose}, ECN should use strongest top neighbors in the first-order (small $t$) and expand these to few more at the second-order (relatively larger $q$).
+We follow this rule during its parameter selection for different datasets.
+Experimental results for each method are listed in \cref{table:performance_time}.
 The row named `$\alpha$QE + $k$-reciprocal' refers to perform $k$-reciprocal re-ranking after $\alpha$QE.
 For GNN, ECN and SCA re-ranking, some results are not available because of insufficient memory.
 Note that the implementation of AQE and $\alpha$QE here expand all the feature embeddings by considering the query and gallery sets as a whole.

-\textbf{MSMT17} is the largest person re-ID dataset in our experiments, especially for the test set which adds up to almost 100k images in total.
-As shown in \cref{table:performance}, we ranked first for both CMC@1 and mAP.
-The baseline CMC@1 improved from 73.75\% to 82.00\%, and baseline mAP increased to 72.11\% from 50.31\% with 21.80\% improvement.
+\textbf{MSMT17} is the largest person re-ID dataset in our experiments, especially for the test set, which adds up to almost 100k images in total.
+As shown in \cref{table:performance_time}, we ranked first for both CMC@1 and mAP.
+The baseline CMC@1 improved from 73.75\% to 81.81\%, and baseline mAP increased to 71.99\% from 50.31\% with 21.68\% improvement.
 The improvement proves that our method is better at handling complex relationships between the $k$-nearest neighbors.
 Besides, we only require the access of first-order nearest neighbors for each probe embedding.